The Drop (album): Critical reception

-Reviewing for The Village Voice in December 1997, Robert Christgau appraised the album negatively: "Ever the bullshitter, the St. Petersburg (Russia) muso cites as influences Me'Shell NdegéOcello, Fela, and the Mahavishnu Orchestra, and as an admirer of all three I only wish I could hear the way musos hear.
+Reviewing for The Village Voice in December 1997, Robert Christgau appraised the album negatively: "Ever the bullshitter, the St. Petersburg (Russia) muso cites as influences Me'Shell NdegéOcello, [Fela Kuti], and the Mahavishnu Orchestra, and as an admirer of all three I only wish I could hear the way musos hear.
 To me it sounds like he got stuck between Music for Airports and Wrong Way Up and spun his hard drive for 74 minutes.
 He hears melodies whose vagueness he extols, I hear vaguenesses whose attenuation I rue.
 He hears bass lines, I hear tinkle.
 He hears 'sourness,' I hear more tinkle."